 - Protecting intellectual property (or innovations) about robots and the intellectual property they create.

-- The legal aspects of the research for and develop of robots, like the contracts required.
+- The legal aspects of the research for and development of robots, like the contracts required.

 - Do robots invade people’s privacy?